gbmhunter/blog/content/pcb-design/component-packages/_index.md

 Break-out boards are useful for converting one package footprint into another.
 They are particular common for converting smaller SMT package footprints into 100mil DIP packages for prototyping with modern ICs.

-If not brought from the right place, these break-out board's can be very expensive!
+If not brought from the right place, these break-out boards can be very expensive!

 SparkFun is the cheapest supplier of break-out boards that I've found.
 Element14 also sells them, but at a much higher price.